-UNDERSTANDING ACUTE MYELOID LEUKAEMIA (AML)
+UNDERSTANDING ACUTE LYMPHOBLASTIC LEUKAEMIA (ALL)

-I decided I still had things I wanted to do and I was with the people who could make me better and knew what they were doing.
-So I would work with them and tackle it head on.

-Tony, diagnosed with AML

 About this booklet

-This booklet is about a type of leukaemia called acute myeloid leukaemia (AML).
-It is for anyone who has been diagnosed with AML, or who wants to know more about it.
-It also has information for carers, family members and friends.
+This booklet is about a type of leukaemia called acute lymphoblastic leukaemia (ALL).
+It is for anyone who has been diagnosed with ALL, or who want to know more about it.

 The booklet explains:

-- what AML is
+- what ALL is

-- symptoms and how AML is diagnosed
+- symptoms and how ALL is diagnosed

-- how AML is treated
+- how ALL is treated

-- coping with AML.
+- coping with ALL.

 We hope it helps you deal with some of the questions or feelings you may have.
 We cannot give advice about the best treatment for you.
 You should talk to your doctor, who knows your medical history.

+This booklet may also be useful if you have lymphoblastic lymphoma.
+We have some information about this rare type of lymphoma on our website.
+It is very similar to ALL and is treated in a similar way.

-How to use this booklet The booklet is split into sections to help you find what you need.
+How to use this booklet

+The booklet is split into sections to help you find what you need.
 You do not have to read it from start to finish.
 You can use the contents list on page 3 to help you.
 It is fine to skip parts of the booklet.
 You can always come back to them when you feel ready.

 If you find this booklet helpful, you could pass it on to your family and friends.
 They may also want information to help them support you.

+Quotes

-Quotes Throughout this booklet, we have included quotes from people who have had AML.
+Throughout this booklet, we have included guotes from people who have had ALL.
 They are from people who have chosen to share their experiences with us.
-This includes Tony, who is on the cover of this booklet.
-Some quotes are from our Online Community at macmillan.org.uk/community For more information This booklet does not have information about other types of leukaemia or leukaemia in children under 16.
+This includes Matt, who is on the cover of this booklet.
+Some guotes are from our Online Community at macmillan.org.uk/community

+For more information

+This booklet does not have information about other types of leukaemia or leukaemia in children under 16.
 For more information about leukaemia in children, contact the Children's Cancer and Leukaemia Group (CCLG).
-Visit cclg.org.uk for more information.
-We have separate information about AML for teenagers and young adults.
-Visit macmillan.org.uk/teens If you have more questions or would like to talk to someone, call the Macmillan Support Line free on 0808 808 00 00, 7 days a week, 8am to 8pm, or visit macmillan.org.uk

-If you would prefer to speak to us in another language, interpreters are available.
+Visit cclq.orq.uk We have separate information about ALL for teenagers and young adults.
+Visit macmillan.org.uk/teens

+If you have more questions or would like to talk to someone, call the Macmillan Support Line free on 0808 808 00 00, 7 days a week, 8am to 8pm or visit macmillan.org.uk If you would prefer to speak to us in another language, interpreters are available.
 Please tell us, in English, the language you want to use.

 If you are deaf or hard of hearing, call us using NGT (Text Relay) on 18001 0808 808 00 00, or use the NGT Lite app.
 We have some information in different languages and formats, including audio, eBooks, easy read, Braille, large print and translations.
-To order these, visit macmillan.org.uk/ otherformats or call 0808 808 00 00.
+To order these visit macmillan.org.uk/ otherformats or call 0808 808 00 00.

-Contents

-The blood and AML 5

-Diagnosing AML 19

-Treating AML 29

-After treatment for AML 61

-Your feelings and relationships 77

-Work and financial support 85

-Further information 93